LSSTDESC/desc-continuous-integration/docs/desc/build_package/document.rst

 Once we have written our documentation, where do we put it?

-If everything is in ``README.md``, then we don't have to worry, it will be displayed automatically on your *GitHub* repositories' landing page.
+If everything is in ``README.md``, then we don't have to worry, it will be displayed automatically on the *GitHub* repositories' landing page.
 If you have more extensive documentation, in ``docs/``, you'll need to chose where and how this documentation will get displayed.
 One popular option is `Read the Docs
 <https://readthedocs.org/>`__, a vast repository for technical documentation.
 Read the Docs is free, it automatically builds your documentation, and automatically versions your documentation.
 It is also compatible with the